School of Medicine

 Current Research and Scholarly InterestsMy research interests focus on understanding the clinical pharmacokinetics (PK) and pharmacodynamics (PD) of medicines used in complex pediatric populations.
 This includes identifying sources of variation in drug response through the application of population PK-PD modeling and simulation approaches.
 The goal is to ultimately apply this quantitative understanding to guide therapeutic decision-making in infants and children.

-She is the Assistant Director of the Stanford Biodesign Faculty Innovation Fellowship, Assistant Director for the UCSF-Stanford Pediatric Device Consortium funded by the FDA and core faculty at the Center for Pediatric and Perinatal Education or CAPE (a specialized simulation center at Stanford).
+She is the Assistant Director of the Stanford Biodesign Faculty Innovation Fellowship, Co-Director for the UCSF-Stanford Pediatric Device Consortium funded by the FDA / Impact1 and core faculty at the Center for Pediatric and Perinatal Education or CAPE (a specialized simulation center at Stanford).
 Janene conducts simulation and debriefing training programs for international audiences and has developed the first on-line debriefing curriculum.
-She is also the co-founder of Emme - a women’s reproductive health company.
+She is also the co-founder of EMME - a women’s reproductive health company.
 Her research focuses on the following areas: utilization of a simulated environment to develop and test neonatal medical devices, neonatal resuscitation, human factors and debriefing.
 Janene is passionate about improving the health of women and children through medical device innovation and research.

 Fletcher Jones Professor in the School of Engineering